Online SoTL Scholars Course

 - Spring 2020: Data Analysis and Writing

-- Maymester 2020: SoTL Scholars Writing Retreat and Project Culmination
+- Maymester 2020: SoTL Scholars Writing Academy and Project Culmination

 The course is appropriate for those faculty who are brand new to SoTL or those with SoTL experience who seek a supportive community that will provide accountability for project progress and completion.
 Monthly check-ins will ensure that all participants remain on track to finish their projects over the course of the year.